 3.1.2.
 Water use efficiency

 Water use efficiency (WUE) is a common expression of plant productivity.
 It may represent the ratio of total above-ground dry biomass or dry seed weight to the seasonal evapotranspiration (ET).
 Water use efficiency expressed as (kg m-3) of seeds as affected by the different water treatments is presented in Table 5.
 The amount and number of irrigations are two important aspects that determine the efficient use of applied water and maximize crop yields.
 There are significant differences among irrigation treatments in water use efficiency; the irrigation at 40 - 45%SMD gave the highest WUE (0.1992 kg m-3).
-This may be because irrigation at 40 - 45%SMD responded by raising water use efficiency with the lower number of irrigations as their efficiency in using water increased by a very high rate.
-In general, WUE values were found to be higher in stressed treatments than in abundantly irrigated treatments (García-López et al., 2016).
+This may be because irrigation at 40 - 45%SMD responded by raising water use efficiency, as their efficiency in using water increased by a very high rate.
+In general, WUE values were higher in stressed treatments than in abundantly irrigated treatments (García-López et al., 2016).

 Table 5.
 Water use efficiency under different irrigation regimes in pot experiment